Alton Towers: Alton Towers Spa

-Alton Towers Spa is part of the Alton Towers Hotel and opened in 2004.
-It includes relaxation and treatment rooms and an adults only swimming pool.
-Despite being inside the Alton Towers Hotel, non-hotel guests are able to use the Spa.
+Alton Towers Spa was part of the Alton Towers Hotel and opened in 2004.
+It included relaxation and treatment rooms and an adults-only swimming pool.
+Despite being inside the Alton Towers Hotel, non-hotel guests were able to use the spa.
+It was closed on 31 December 2023 with the resort citing future development for the area.

 Extraordinary Golf

 Opened in 2007, the Extraordinary Golf mini-golf attraction is themed to different rides and attractions at the park, some of which, are from the park's history.
 Extraordinary Golf is located to the west of the Splash Landings Hotel.
 Extraordinary Golf was refreshed for 2016 including the addition of a Galactica themed hole.

-Tree Top Quest

-Opened May 2015, the Enchanted Forest Tree Top Quest is a high ropes course near the Enchanted Village.
-The attraction opened shortly after, and accompanies, the Enchanted Village development.
-There is also a low ropes course.
-Tree Top Quest did not open for the 2018 season or the start of the 2019 season due to budget cuts by parent company, Merlin Entertainments.
-It was expected to reopen on 13 July 2019 but has subsequently remained closed ever since.
-Its future status is unknown.

 Future developments

 Alton Towers is located in a Conservation Area, which puts restrictions on its permissible development, notably that no structures in the park should be built above tree line and if so should be disguised from external views of the park; this can be seen on the ride Rita, where the highest sections of track are camouflaged green.

 Noise pollution is also a problem for the park due to the close proximity to the villages of Alton and Farley and the town of Cheadle.
 There have been several cases where Alton Towers have been taken to court over the noise levels emitted from the park and have been served noise abatement orders between 2004 and 2006.

-It has been confirmed by Alton Towers that Nemesis will close in November 2022 for an "exciting revamp" and will reopen in 2024.

-In September 2022, Alton Towers held a public consultation to propose plans for a large indoor attraction on the former site of the Alton Mouse codenamed "Project Horizon".
-A decision on the proposed development is set to be made on 16 February.
-The Staffordshire Moorlands Council recommended the attraction be approved, subject to stringent planning conditions, in a committee report on 8 February 2023.
+In September 2022, Alton Towers held a public consultation to propose plans for an indoor roller coaster on the former site of the Alton Mouse codenamed "Project Horizon".
+The project was approved in early 2023, and it is not known when it will open.